Floer theory and flips: Composition maps

-By the previous paragraph, all spherical components of $C$ are ghost components.
-Suppose that $\hat{C}_v$ is a maximal ghost component of $C$.
-Necessarily, $\hat{C}_v$ contains at least two markings, say $z_i,z_j$ that are limits of markings $z_{i,\nu},z_{j,\nu}$ on $C_\nu$.
-By invariance of local intersection degree, the node $w$ at which $\hat{C}_v$ attaches to the remainder of $\hat{C}$ has intersection degree at least two with the divisor $D$.
-By the (Independent-of-ghost-markings) axiom on the perturbation data, forgetting all but one marking on the ghost component yields a configuration in a stratum with negative expected dimension, a contradiction.
-So $C$ contains only disk components. \end{proof}

-\subsection{Composition maps}
+\section{Composition maps}

-In this section we use holomorphic treed disks to define the structure coefficients of the Fukaya algebra.
-Let $q$ be a formal variable and $\Lambda$ the {\em universal Novikov field} of formal sums with rational coefficients
+In this section we use pseudoholomorphic treed disks to define the structure coefficients of the Fukaya algebra.
+Let $q$ be a formal variable and $\Lambda$ the {\em universal Novikov field} of formal sums with complex coefficients